 Students are required to meet the coursework required for the CAH concentration competencies and take at least $\underline{3}$ elective courses from the CAH concentration elective table below.
-The minimum number of academic units needed to complete the concentration requirements over and above the MPH core requirements is approximately 18 credits (depending on which of the required courses are selected).
+The minimum number of academic units needed to complete the concentration requirements over and above the MPH core requirements is 17 credits.